Teen Autism » Language

 -P.G.
 Wodehouse, My Man Jeeves (1919) ‘Jeeves and the Unbidden Guest’

-So Aidan and K had a blast hanging out and playing video games together.
+So Adam and K had a blast hanging out and playing video games together.
 I threw in a pizza for dinner and called all three boys out to the table when it was ready.
-Nigel came out last, fresh off a movie in his room.
+Neil came out last, fresh off a movie in his room.
 He knew that K was visiting and greeted him as he sat down.
 I sat about fifteen feet away in the living room, reading.

 “I’m just making polite conversation!” he shot back.
 I’d be willing to bet money that this was also a line from something, just by the way he said it.